facebook/stylex/packages/shared/README.md

 It exports two primary functions `create` and `keyframes`.

 1. `create` - takes a map of style rules.
-The return value include: a) the map with each style value replaced by a unique, reproducible, hashed className string, and b) a list of the CSS styles to be inserted into the document.
+The return value includes: a) the map with each style value replaced by a unique, reproducible, hashed `className` string, and b) a list of the CSS styles to be inserted into the document.
 2. `keyframes` - takes a `@keyframes` animation as JS object.
-Returns a hashed string and the style ot be injected.
+Returns a hashed string and the style to be injected.

 #### ⭐️ `create`